avtoritet/FaceRecon/README.md

 Face Recognition

 A skeleton for facial recognition API.
-Simply gets an image at HTTP site and prints some of its info.
+Simply gets an image at HTTP/HTTPS site and prints some of its info.
 Age, gender, smile, glasses, race.